spotify/styx/README.md

 partition date or datehour.
 Note that it must be quoted in the yaml file in order no to be interpreted as an object.

-Example arguments for the supported partitioning values:
+Example arguments for the supported schedule values:
 ```
 - hourly - 2016-04-01T14, 2016-04-01T15, ...
 (UTC hours)
 - daily  - 2016-04-01,    2016-04-02,    ...